UmeshJangid/AndroidInitProjectSample/README.md

 THis is a sample quick init android project where you can intiate without creating any app from scratch.
 It is the **sekleton**.

 Start contributing to it if you need.
-I am ready to merge your request on deamd basis.
+I am ready to merge your request on demand basis.

 This project contains following: